ctneal91/ghg-reducer/README.md

 bin/setup-hooks
 ```

 This installs pre-commit hooks that automatically run RuboCop (Ruby) and ESLint (TypeScript) on staged files before each commit.
+Because of cost limitations with a CI pipeline, we also run the full test suite using RSpec and Jest for each commit.
+I will revisit this decision at a later date as the app becomes more robust.

 ### 6. Verify Setup